The official blog of the Lung Institute.

 While tea may seem like a healthier alternative, most teas contain a decent amount of caffeine.
-Even the so-called “superfood”, green tea, comes with a dose of caffeine leaving drinkers with a small caffeine buzz.
+Even green tea contains caffeine, leaving drinkers with a small caffeine buzz.

-A lot of carbonated beverages contain caffeine: sodas such as Pepsi, Coca-Cola, Mountain Dew and others, even non-caffeinated varieties, contain caffeine.
-Energy drinks such as Redbull, Volt, Monster and Venom also contain a large amount of caffeine.
+Many carbonated beverages contain caffeine: sodas such as Pepsi, Coca-Cola, Mountain Dew and others, and even non-caffeinated varieties contain scant amounts of caffeine.
+Energy drinks such as Red Bull, Volt, Monster and Venom also contain large amounts of caffeine.

 We often don’t think about caffeine popping up in the foods we eat.
 The biggest offender: chocolate.
 A candy bar, a cup of hot cocoa and a hot fudge sundae all contain caffeine.
 Another food with surprising caffeine content is macadamia nuts.

 The Effects of Caffeine and Lung Disease

 The Cons of Caffeine and Lung Disease